 After his brilliant Horror anthology TRICK R’ TREAT finally saw the light of day and almost instantly gained a cult following, director Michael Dougherty followed it up with his surprise hit KRAMPUS.
 After a fight with his dysfunctional family on Christmas Eve, young Max tears up his letter to Santa and renounces the holiday spirit.
 This results in a visit from an evil entity known as the Krampus, who swiftly and silently invades Max’s hometown.

 As a blizzard rolls in, and with no help in sight, Max and his family must battle the Krampus and his minions: Killer gingerbread men, terrifying elves, and an assortment of murderous toys!
 Dougherty’s holiday horror film is quite imaginative, has a great cast, and is just plain fun to watch!
-Get in Blu-ray now and ring in the Christmas season with arguably the best Krampus film ever made!

 What started out as a pair of hilarious short films (RARE EXPORTS INC. & RARE EXPORTS: THE OFFICIAL SAFETY INSTRUCTIONS) eventually grew into RARE EXPORTS: A CHRISTMAS TALE.
 This Finnish fantasy film was written and directed by Jalmari Helender and follows a young boy named Pietari who gets caught up in a dark adventure involving the “original” Santa Claus.
 After a group of British researchers discover a giant burial mound deep in the Korvatunturi, strange things begin happening across the area.